jbomhold3/ApexDesignsSLDocs/towncontrol/groups.md

 ## Creating a group

-Click New under the groups label.
+Click New under the group's label.

 :::image type="content" source="../images/towncontrol/settingsgroups/new.jpg" alt-text="New Group":::

-Enter your the name of the group and select create.
+Enter you're the name of the group and select create.

 >[!WARNING]
 >Group names cannot be changed if you need to rename a group delete it and add a new one.